Sylvinho: Celta Vigo

 In 2001, he moved to Celta Vigo, and played there for three years, scoring once in the league against Barcelona on 26 January 2003, his future club.
 He became a popular figure with the club's fans, helping the team to qualify for the Champions League for the first time in their history during the 2003–04 season.

 Sylvinho obtained a Spanish passport in 2004, granted to him after completing three years' residency in Spain.
 It allowed him to bypass the non-EU player restrictions in La Liga.

 Barcelona

-In 2004, after a transfer fee of €2 million, he was signed by FC Barcelona, where he won three domestic leagues, in 2005, 2006 and 2009, as well as the Champions League in 2006 and 2009.
+In 2004, after a transfer fee of €2 million, he was signed by Barcelona, where he won three domestic leagues, in 2005, 2006 and 2009, as well as the Champions League in 2006 and 2009.
 After a series of good performances in 2008, he was given an extension until 2009.

-He played the entire match in Barcelona's 2–0 victory over defending champions Manchester United in the 2009 UEFA Champions League Final, ahead of the suspended Eric Abidal, previously having been an unused substitute in the final three years earlier.
+He played the entire match in Barcelona's 2–0 victory over defending champions Manchester United in the 2009 UEFA Champions League final, ahead of the suspended Eric Abidal, previously having been an unused substitute in the final three years earlier.
 This was his final game for the Catalan club.